mlnrt/himalayan-database-neo4j-import-tool/README.md

 like latitude and longitude of the peaks, permit fees, administrative districts and regions, etc. A DVC pipeline is provided to pre-process, merge all the data together and import them into Neo4j.

-For the description of the full graph data model, please refer to the dedicated documentation [here](docs/NEO4J_DATABASE.md)
+For the description of the full graph data model, please [refer to this documentation](docs/NEO4J_DATABASE.md)

+For the full list of nodes and relationship properties, please [refer to this documentation](./SCHEMA.md).
 ## Tools Used in This Project
 This project uses the following tools:
 1. Anaconda to manage Python environment (Poetry can be used for that as described below)